ypenamak/DL_Group_5_Project/README.md

-# DL_Group_5_Project
-Predicting Low head dams using Deep learning techniques
+# Predicting low-head dams using deep learning techniques

 This git repo consists of :
 1) Project presentation slides